oncology-outcomes/report/README.md

 ```
 ````

 The label must begin with the `tbl-` prefix so that the table can be properly identified and indexed.
 Not that we also now use the `tbl-cap` key to provide captions rather than arguments to the table-generating function, such as with `kable()`.
+Also note that code block labels must be unique.